 Marketing Tactics are Not a Strategy for Heritage Tourism

-- The visitors will find destinations they crave with something fun and unique.
+- Visitors find destinations they crave with something fun and unique.

 - Businesses find a greater collaborative effort improves the community as a whole and the overall success encourages and develops new opportunities.